OI-wiki/i18n/docs/basic/quick-sort.md

 ### Straightforward Optimization

-If we only implement quicksort using basic principles described before (or just copy the straightforward template), then it is barely possible pass [Luogu P1177 Quicksort Template](https://www.luogu.com.cn/problem/P1177), because some toxic data may make time complexity of straightforward implementation $O(n^2)$.
+If we only implement quicksort using basic principles described before (or just copy the straightforward template code), then it is barely possible pass [Luogu P1177 Quicksort Template](https://www.luogu.com.cn/problem/P1177) (Chinese), because some toxic data may make time complexity of straightforward implementation $O(n^2)$.

-So that, we need to apply optimizations to our straightforward quicksort.
+Thus, we need to apply optimizations to our straightforward quicksort.
 Most commonly optimization ideas are listed below: [^ref3]

 - Choose pivot of two sub-sequence by picking the medium among first element, last element and middle element.
 By doing so can avoid degeneracy of algorithm by extreme data (e.g., ascending or descending sequence);
-- **Insertion sort** might be more efficient than quicksort when the sequence is short enough.
+- **Insertion sort** might be more efficient than quicksort when the sequence is relatively short.
 - After every sorting, cluster elements which are equal to the pivot around the pivot.
 By doing so can avoid degeneracy of algorithm by extreme data (e.g., if most of elements in the sequence are equivalent)

 <!---果然还是不知道Degeneracy用对了没-->